-Tier 1 Tier 2 • Authorization of Transfer of • Design (or redesign) the site Development Rights development to avoid gopher tortoise burrows and incorporation of protection measures per paragraph • Establishment of a conservation easement over the entire site; • Dedication of the site to the State of C. below.
-Florida or non-profit nature or wildlife protection organization
+Tier 1 Tier 2 • Authorization of Transfer of Development Rights Establishment of a conservation easement over the entire site; Dedication of the site to the State of Florida or non-profit nature or wildlife protection organization • Design (or redesign) the site development to avoid gopher tortoise burrows and incorporation of protection measures per paragraph C. below.

-- C. If the site can be designed or redesigned to provide for gopher tortoise burrow preservation, an FWC permit is not required provided burrows whether on or offsite, are avoided by 25-feet in all directions.
-When a development project proposes preservation of burrows, exclusionary silt fencing shall be required as follows and shall be maintained throughout all phases of construction: - (1).
+C. If the site can be designed or redesigned to provide for gopher tortoise burrow preservation, an FWC permit is not required provided burrows whether on or offsite, are avoided by 25-feet in all directions.
+When a development project proposes preservation of burrows, exclusionary silt fencing shall be required as follows and shall be maintained throughout all phases of construction:

+- (1).
 Installed, trenched and taut, and buried at least 8-inches into the ground: - (2).
 Configuration shall not "pen" tortoises, nor trap tortoises between silt fence and any adjacent construction site fencing.
 It should allow the opportunity for tortoise movement but prevent tortoises from entering the construction zone. - (3).
 All avoidance procedural practices shall meet all state and federal criteria. - D. If the ULDC Administrator determines avoidance would result in the conditions listed in (1) or (2) below, approval will be granted subject to required federal or state permitting prior to commencing development. - (1) The ULDC Administrator determines that a primary structure and common residential accessory structures of a scale consistent with other one-and-two-family development in the City may not be developed in conjunction with the preservation of the gopher tortoise(s). - (2) The ULDC Administrator determines, for all other development types, that the site may not be redesigned at the same level of intensity in conjunction with the preservation of the gopher tortoise(s) due to flood zones, soils or topography of the site, access management constraints, or height restrictions.